scvalex/ltc/docs/final.md

 it makes transitioning from one data store to another difficult and it introduces a learning curve which slows down adoption.
-LTc is no different in this regard, but attempts to alleviate the problem by exposing multiple interfaces compatible with existing systems; we discuss the details in Section \ref{sec:outside-view}.
+LTc is no different in this regard, but attempts to alleviate the problem by exposing multiple interfaces compatible with existing systems; more specifically, LTc supports a subset of Redis's protocol and commands;
+we discuss the details in Section \ref{sec:plugable}.

 ### Other